-How developers use drones for construction site monitoring
+How developers use drones for construction site monitoring?

 Drones are becoming standard on modern construction sites.